joannegibert/project/README.md

 ### Execute

-The entire workflow (simulation + visualization) is automated via MATLAB.
+The entire workflow (simulation + visualization) is automated via MATLAB in a script called `seird_plot.m`.
 A shell script named `run.sh` is provided at the project directory to launch the full workflow.

 From the terminal of the project directory, make the script executable and run: